 Hotels like the Fairmont, St. Francis, and here at the Sir Francis Drake lobby, seen here in 1928 in the vintage picture, usually don’t mind visitors sitting awhile to relax in their lobbies.
 Sometimes, they even encourage people to stop and browse on occasions like holidays.
 (North Point Press)

-And if you need a long rest, you can catch a play at the Geary Theater on Geary Blvd. near Mason Street, seen here in 1910, the year the theater opened.
+And if you need a long rest, you can catch a play at the Geary Theater on Geary St.. near Mason Street, seen here in 1910, the year the theater opened.
 The Curran Theater, west of the Geary Theater, had not been built yet in the vintage picture.
 (San Francisco Theaters / blogspot.com)

 The Geary and Curran Theaters looking west in 1958: Notice what was playing at the Curran Theater. (blogspot.com)